Sandy Barr

 Ferrin Charles Barr (January 21, 1938 – June 2, 2007) was an American professional wrestler, referee, promoter and trainer who spent his career mostly in the Western United States and Canada.
-Under the name as Sandy Barr, he was best known for his presence in the Portland, Oregon wrestling scene.
+Under the name Sandy Barr, he was best known for his presence in the Portland, Oregon wrestling scene.

 Professional wrestling career

 Barr got his start in wrestling working with Cliff Thiede from Idaho Falls, Idaho.
 He wrestled his first match on March 5, 1957, in Hot Springs, Idaho against Treacherous Phillips to a time limit draw.
 He spent his time wrestling Idaho, Utah, Nevada, Arizona, Washington, Oregon and Canada.

 Barr began refereeing matches for Pacific Northwest Wrestling promoter Don Owen in the 1960s because it allowed him to spend more time at home with his family.
 As a promoter, Barr was known as a person who would take care of the wrestlers.
 Tom "The Dynamite Kid" Billington said of Barr, "The only time he made anything was once a year when all the big names came in, like Harley Race and André the Giant, and then they'd do great business.
 Sold out every night.
 Sandy would be so excited about making all this money, after he'd paid the big names, he gave the rest of it to us, the wrestlers who were there every week.
 All year long he'd be scraping by, and, when he did make some money, he gave it away.
 But he was a very good, kindhearted man, a great man—especially for a promoter."

 Barr spent much of his later life as a referee, promoter, and trainer, training wrestlers such as Jimmy Jack Funk (Jesse Barr), Matt Borne (the first Doink the Clown), Art Barr, Velvet McIntyre and Princess Victoria.
 While largely retired from being an active wrestling performer, Barr continued to get back into the ring on occasion, wrestling his last match just a few days prior to his death.